vlayer-xyz/vlayer/book/src/advanced/verifier.md

 1. `Prover` contract address
 2. the signature of the `Prover` function used to generate the proof

+Under the hood, `onlyVerified` reads the submitted Proof and public inputs from `msg.data`.
+It ensures that:
+- The proof is valid and passes verification
+- The public inputs match values returned from `Prover`
+- The proof was created by the specified `Prover` contract and the specified function This prevents invalid, tampered, or mismatched proofs from being accepted by the contract.

 ### Proof argument
 Passing `Proof` as the first argument to the *verification function* is mandatory.
 Note that even though the proof is not used directly in the body of the verified function, `onlyVerified` will have access to it via `msg.data`.